gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**Viewing application status**

-The state of application gears can be viewed by passing the *state* switch to the *rhc app show* command as shown below:
+The state of application gears can be viewed by passing the *state* switch to the *rhc app show* command, as shown below:

 	rhc app show --state firstphp
 	Password: ****